Rene Hurlemann, MD, PhD, MBA

 • Professor of Psychiatry and Psychotherapy

-• Head of the Department of Psychiatry and Psychotherapy
+• Chair of the Department of Psychiatry and Psychotherapy at the University of Oldenburg

 • Associate Dean for Strategic Development